 Section 754 Election.
-CPER has made the election permitted by section 754 of the Code, which is irrevocable without the consent of the IRS.
+CPER has made the election permitted by section 754 of the Code, which election is irrevocable without the consent of the IRS.
 The effect of this election is that, in connection with a secondary market sale, CPER adjusts the purchaser's proportionate share of the adjusted tax basis of its assets to fair market value, as reflected in the price paid for the shares, as if the purchaser had directly acquired an interest in CPER's assets.
 The section 754 election is intended to eliminate disparities between a partner's adjusted tax basis in its partnership interest and its share of the adjusted tax bases of the partnership's assets, so that the partner's allocable share of taxable gain or loss on a disposition of an asset will correspond to its share of the appreciation or depreciation in the value of the asset since it acquired its interest.
 Depending on the price paid for shares and the adjusted tax bases of CPER's assets at the time of the purchase, the effect of the section 754 election on a purchaser of shares may be favorable or unfavorable.
 In order to make the appropriate tax basis adjustments in a cost-effective manner, CPER will use certain simplifying conventions and assumptions.
-In particular, all transfers of shares in CPER will be deemed to take place at a price (the "single monthly price") equal to the value of such share at the end of the Business Day during the month in which the transfer takes place on which the value of a share is lowest at close of the market.
-Adjustments to be made under sections 734(b) and 743(b) of the Code will be made using the same monthly convention, including by reference to the single monthly price.
 It is possible the IRS will successfully assert that the conventions and assumptions applied are improper and require different tax basis adjustments to be made, which could adversely affect some shareholders.